ybyzek/theniledev-examples/webapp/README.md

 4. Logout.
 Then instead of logging in as an existing user, sign up as a new user.
 Enter any email/password, then create an organization name.

-5. Create a new SaaSDB instance.
+5. Create a new DB instance.

 6. As a Nile developer: log into the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
 For the email and password, use the `NILE_DEVELOPER_EMAIL` and `NILE_DEVELOPER_PASSWORD` values you specified in the `.env` file.